carbon-design-system/carbon/docs/core-team.md

 # Core Team

 This is documentation for team members who are responsible for maintaining the bluemix-components repo.
-These team members will be known and referred to as the **core team** ([see members](https://github.ibm.com/orgs/Bluemix/teams/bluemix-components-core-team)).
+These team members will be known and referred to as the **core team**.

 ## Review Pull Requests Locally